 - Visit www.studentloans.gov; - Log in with your FSA ID; - Verify Personal Information and click "Complete Entrance Counseling;" - Select "California" for the state and then "King's University (The);" - Read the information and take the quiz on each page.
-This will educate the student on the process and outline the requirement for accepting a Student Loan; - Return to the main page to complete a Master Promissory Note; - Select "California" as the state and then select "King's University (The)" as the school and complete the next steps; - The student should then sign name electronically and submit.
+This will educate the student on the process and outline the requirement for accepting a Student Loan; - Return to the main page to complete a Master Promissory Note: - Select "California" as the state and then select "King's University (The)" as the school and complete the next steps; - The student should then sign name electronically and submit.
 These applications will be sent directly to the school.

 At times the Department of Education selects students for a process called verification.
 If a student is selected, they will be notified upon submittal of the FAFSA.
 Check the TKU Student Portal or speak with a Financial Aid Administrator for more information.
-Once the Financial Aid office has received all documentation, the Financial Aid office will begin the awarding process.
+Once the Student Financial Services office has received all documentation, the awarding process will begin.
 The student will be notified through the TKU student email address if additional information is needed and of the final award.